EternaleapFromPit/rust-switcher/docs/spec.md

 ## Known issues

 These are current code behavior issues, not design goals:
-- start_on_startup and show_tray_icon are not applied automatically on app startup.
+- start_on_startup and are not applied automatically on app startup.
   They are applied after Apply or Cancel.
 - Tray notifications may be attempted even when tray icon is disabled, which can lead to failures.
 - Notifications can block the UI thread (MessageBox fallback), which can slow hotkey handling.